vipickering/vincentp/src/_feeds/index.md

 title : "Feeds List"
 category: "Feed"
 permalink: "/feeds/"
-meta : "Feeds provided for Vincent's content" summary : "Feeds provided for Vincent's content"
+meta : "Follow Vincent Pickering" summary : "Subscribe to Feeds provided for Vincent's content"
 ---
-I try to provide feeds to the major content I create, subscribe to anything that takes your fancy, in either XML or JSON flavours.
+I try to provide feeds to the major content I create.

+Subscribe to anything that takes your fancy, in either XML or JSON flavours.

 ## JSON
 - [Everything](/feeds/feed.json)